“We provide food to those who are unable to provide for themselves this basic need.

 1. Give Money for Food.

-$55 fills a GO Box.
-We use donations to make bulk purchases at great prices, which allows us to fill more GO Boxes and help more kids.
+$55 fills a GO Box and only $12 for a GO Bag.
+We use donations to make bulk purchases at great prices, which allows us to fill more GO Boxes and Bags to help more kids.

 We have recently received questions about how you can donate food to GO Pantry.
-If you would like to donate food, here is a way to help.
 In an effort to keep everyone safe, we have changed our food drive model.
-It will help GO Pantry tremendously if you donate newly purchased unopened items from the most-needed items list HERE.
+It will help GO Pantry tremendously if you donate newly purchased unopened items.
+Click here to find the most-needed food items.

 How can I volunteer?

 We use Sign Ups to publish details about upcoming volunteer events.
-You can be added to our distribution list by comleting the the VOLUNTEER form.
+You can be added to our distribution list by providing your name and email in the VOLUNTEER form below.
 Please be patient with us if the shifts fill up quickly.
-We are staffing small shifts to ensure we maintain safe social distancing requirements.
 We love our volunteers and need them to keep GO Pantry going forward.

 How old does a child need to be to volunteer?